haothitran/KlazBot/README.md

 ## Features

 - Enable combat logging upon entering dungeon and raid instances.
-- Repair equipment at vendors.
+- Automatically repair equipment at vendors.
-- Sell junk items at vendors.
+- Automatically sell junk (grey) items at vendors.
-- Fill subject line in mail when only sending gold.
+- Automatically fill in subject line for mail containing only gold.
 - Better reputation colours.
 - Various bug fixes that still exist in the WoW client.

+## Slash Commands

+- `/klazinstall` to setup personal console variables (CVars) and chat settings.
+- `/klazalign` to display a grid on screen for positioning elements.

 ## Installation